J A C O B I R E - P R O O F S

 but he didn’t.

-Brewer copies in other formats
+Brewer copies repurposed

 Above, Emil Jacobi's "re-proof" of Brewer's 1914 exterior of Rheims Cathedral.
 Below, his "re-proof" of Brewer's rose windows and below that, Brewer's original etching.